Wednesday, September 20, 2023

 Lost Horizon - James Hilton

 Have you ever heard of something called "Shangri-la"?
 The mythical and mystical place hidden at the edge of the Tibetan plateau that has become a synonymous with “paradise on earth”, besides being the name of a well known luxury Asian hotel chain?
-Well, that’s an invention of James Hilton’s and it’s described in his book “Lost horizon”.
+Well, that’s an invention of James Hilton’s and it’s introduced in his book “Lost horizon”.

 Thursday, May 11, 2023